No-zid/No-zid/README.md

 this activity examines student's knowledge on the the application of git version control.

-username : taki-bot69
+username : No-zid
-token: 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
+token: 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